An introduction to trade and environment in the WTO

 The Doha Development Agenda and the environment...

-The current Doha Round of negotiations gives members a chance to achieve an even more efficient allocation of resources on a global scale through the continued reduction of obstacles to trade.
-The Round is also an opportunity to pursue win-win-win results for trade, development and the environment.
-For example, the Doha Round is the first time environmental issues have featured explicitly in the context of a multilateral trade negotiation and the overarching objective is to enhance the mutual supportiveness of trade and environment.
-Members are working to liberalize trade in goods and services that can benefit the environment.
-They are also discussing ways to maintain a harmonious co-existence between WTO rules and the specific trade obligations in various agreements that have been negotiated multilaterally to protect the environment.
-Other parts of the Doha negotiations are also relevant to the environment, for example aspects of the agriculture negotiations and also disciplines on fisheries subsidies.
+The Doha Round of negotiations focused on achieving more efficient allocation of resources on a global scale through the continued reduction of obstacles to trade and on pursuing win-win-win results for trade, development and the environment.
+The Doha Round is the first time environmental issues have featured explicitly in the context of a multilateral trade negotiation.
+Other parts of the Doha negotiations are also relevant to the environment, for example some aspects of the agriculture negotiations and also disciplines on fisheries subsidies.
 The Doha Development Agenda also has a section specifying the priority items in the CTE’s regular work.

 International efforts on the environment...